52hearts3/Autopath/README.md

      Output: Cell-level mask images.
    - Run **ddim.py** to synthesize high-resolution H&E images conditioned on the masks.
      Output: Histologically plausible H&E patches for detailed diagnostic evaluation.
+## 📚 References

+This work builds upon the research paper:
+**AutoPath: Noninvasive Generation of Histopathological Images from Prostate MRI for Diagnosis and Grading of Prostate Cancer**

+For detailed methodology and comprehensive results, please refer to the full paper *(link to be added)*.